Passive Activity: Material Participation Tests

 Test 5: Did the taxpayer materially participate in the activity during any of the 5 years immediately preceding the current taxable year?
 If so, then the activity is classified as active.

 Test 6: If the activity was a personal service activity, was the taxpayer active in the same activity during any of the 3 preceding taxable years?
-If she was, then, again, the activity is considered to be active.
+If she was, then, again, the activity is considered active.

 Participation That Is Regular, Continuous, and Substantial